SchusterLab/quantum-optimal-control/custom_kernels/README.md

 cuda_matexp_v4.so: GPU kernel for exponentiating a matrix, that takes arbitrary input controls, and matrix_list as tensorflow constant, and with scaling and squaring capability

-cuda_matexp_vecs.so: GPU kernel for exponentiating matrix-vector, and takes arbitrary input controls

 matrix_exp.so: CPU kernel for exponentiating a matrix

 cuda_matexp_vecs.so: GPU kernel for exp matrix - vector multiplication

 cuda_matexp_vecs_grads.so: Identitcal as cuda_matexp_vecs.so, but with different name such that graident python file wont be confused, as this operation is required in gradient calculation.

+cuda_matexp_vecs_v2.so: GPU kernel for exp matrix - vector multiplication, that takes arbitrary input controls, and matrix_list as tensorflow constant

+cuda_matexp_vecs_grads_v2.so: Identitcal as cuda_matexp_vecs_v2.so, but with different name such that graident python file wont be confused, as this operation is required in gradient calculation.

 #### Run these commands in the folder ./build